ankidroid/Anki-Android/README.md

 You can contribute to AnkiDroid by beta testing, translating, or submitting code.
 See the [contribution wiki page](https://github.com/ankidroid/Anki-Android/wiki/Contributing) for more info.

+## Code of Conduct

+We take all Code of Conduct related queries very strictly.
+You can find the guidelines [here](https://github.com/ankidroid/Anki-Android/CODE_OF_CONDUCT.md).

 ## Credits

 Thanks to all these wonderful people for contributing!